stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< details "5 - The Apocalypse and the Other II" >}}
 #

-Cultural Studies scholars argue that post-apocalyptic narratives proliferate during periods of social crisis.
-During these moments of extreme social stress cultures transmute fear, anxiety, or dread into popular art forms such as novels or films.
-Thus, by examining popular media produced during these particular historical moments we are afforded a glimpse of how a culture worked through difficult social problems, reacted to challenges to its foundational values, and related to its various “Others.”
-In this section we will examine two films, *The Last Man on Earth* (1964) and *I am Legend* (2007), both adaptations of Richard Mattheson’s 1954 novel *I Am Legend*.
-What cultural anxieties or problems do these films articulate?
-What social solutions do they seem to offer?
-Significantly, how do the differences between these two films provide a metric for measuring the evolving concerns of America from the 1960s to today?

 - <i class="fab fa-forumbee"></i> <sup>6</sup> [Hive page for Week 5](https://docs.google.com/document/d/1vqlQfglqcPTw4VuCKAqlMUh6KwRGo8MNeffrfVsMQzk/edit?usp=sharing)
 - <i class="fab fa-forumbee"></i> <sup>7</sup>  [Hive page for Week 5](https://docs.google.com/document/d/1kQVt-i7dkNPySeRl1cIX6Grbjn5RDscwiP2WpyPilg0/edit?usp=sharing)